LZ1AQ / pa0nhc wide band loop

 loop self inductance of 1.6 uH in series with it.
 If such a lowZ loaded loop is located in a magnetic H-field of constant strength, it generates a constant RF current for all wavelengths larger than 10 loop circumferences.

 This loop is in its near field

-E-field noises sourced from within its near-field, will be capacitively coupled.
+E-field noises sourced from within its near-field, will be capacitive coupled.
 They are high impedance of nature.
 And will cause weak noise currents into the loop.
 These weak currents will cause across both lowZ amplifier inputs very weak voltages (U=IxR).
 Due to the small loop dimensions, these noise voltages will have at both loop connections (nearly) equal amplitude and phase.
 As the amplifier has a balanced input and output, these noises will further be attenuated, resulting in a nearly pure H-field antenna.

 The influence of the loop self